oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 authorization response by attackers.
 Using `code_challenge` and `code_verifier` prevents injection of authorization codes since the authorization server will reject a token request with a mismatched `code_verifier`.
 See {{authorization_codes}} for more details.

-#### Error Response {#authorization-code-error-response}
+#### Authorization Error Response {#authorization-code-error-response}

-If the request fails due to a missing, invalid, or mismatching redirect URI, or if the client identifier is missing or invalid, the authorization server SHOULD inform the resource owner of the error and MUST NOT automatically redirect the user agent to the invalid redirect URI.
+If the request fails due to a missing, invalid, or mismatching redirect URI, or if the client identifier is missing or invalid, the authorization server MUST NOT redirect the user agent to the invalid redirect URI and SHOULD inform the resource owner of the error, for example by displaying a message to the user in their browser.

-An AS MUST reject requests without a `code_challenge` from public clients, and MUST reject such requests from other clients unless there is reasonable assurance that the client mitigates authorization code injection in other ways.
+An authorization server MUST reject requests without a `code_challenge` from public clients, and MUST reject such requests from other clients unless there is reasonable assurance that the client mitigates authorization code injection in other ways.
 See {{authorization_codes}} for details.